ph5500/React-Testing-Contact-Form/README.md

 ## Objectives

 - explain what automated testing is and its importance

+Automated testing is the process of using software tools to execute tests which are then compared to predicted or expected results.
+This allows developers to increase their confidence levels in important pieces of the program and to save time.

 - use react-testing-library for testing react components
 - use react-testing-library to test user interactions with fireEvent